The Names of the Twelve Tribes of

 red, white and black

-and included a
+and included a section

-the specially woven garments
+of the specially woven garments

 of the priests and the Levites